 Groups & Skills definition screen

 In the GROUPS tab, click the Add Group button and give a group name.
 Note that the name should not contain spaces within it.
 The name must comprise more than 2 characters and should be unique.

 In the SKILLS tab, click the Add Skill button and give a skill name.
 Note that the name should not contain spaces within it.
 The name just has a length of more than 2 characters and should be unique.

 Groups and skills added in UCCX are automatically synced and available on the EF Supervisor Tools.

 A team in UCCX is supposed to be a ‘workspace’ in Supervisor Tools.
-Administrators of the contact center can add new workspaces, assign supervisors, agents, and CSQs to a workspace by accessing Workspaces page from the left sidebar in the Team Administration menu.
+Administrators of the contact centre can add new workspaces, assign supervisors, agents, and CSQs to a workspace by accessing the Workspaces page from the left sidebar in the Team Administration menu.

 Updating a Workspace

 Administrators can also optionally provide a Scripts Folder and Prompts Folder of that workspace.
-What the application does is, it creates a new script folder and a prompt folder on the root folder with the specified names.
-Hence, supervisors of the workspace are restricted to the scripts and prompts uploaded in the given folders.
+What the application does is, create a new script folder and a prompt folder on the root folder with the specified names.
+Hence, supervisors of the workspace are restricted to the scripts and prompt uploaded in the given folders.
 However, if restricted access to scripts and prompts is not required, this setting can just be left blank.

-With this setup, an administrator can independently manage all of its business tenants from within the EF Tool, running on top of the single UCCX instance where each workspace in the EF tool corresponds to one small contact center/tenant.
-This also allows to avoid the deployment of separate UCCX servers in each individual business territory.
+With this setup, an administrator can independently manage all of its business tenants from within the EF Tool, running on top of the single UCCX instance where each workspace in the EF tool corresponds to one small contact centre/tenant.
+This also allows avoiding the deployment of separate UCCX servers in each individual business territory.